robinsmith-source/sdi/docs/chapters/02-using-ssh.md

 1. In the left-hand navigation panel, select `Security`, then click `SSH Keys`.
 2. Add your public SSH key to your Hetzner account, marking it as "default" and giving it a descriptive name.

-::: details How to retrieve my public SSH key?
+::: details How do I retrieve my public SSH key?

 ```sh
 cat ~/.ssh/id_ed25519.pub